AdoptOpenJDK/adoptopenjdk-getting-started-kit/en/virtual-machines/build_openjdk_jdk8u_virtual_box.md

-# Building OpenJDK8 on Mac, Inception approach.
+# Building OpenJDK8 on Mac.

 You can see another version of this turorial [here](http://allandequeiroz.io/2017/05/15/building-openjdk-8-on-mac-inception-approach)

 This is an alternative way to build OpenJDK8 on recent versions of OSx.

-Different of the OpenJDK 9 where you can use the most recent versions of XCode to build the JDK, OpenJDK 8 still using XCode4 to get the job done, if you're facing problems using xcode-select or --with-xcode-path flags to build it directly on your machine an alternative is using a VM with the appropriate configurations.
+Different than the OpenJDK 9 where you can use the most recent versions of **XCode** to build the **JDK**, **OpenJDK 8** still using **XCode4** to get the job done, if you're facing problems using ```xcode-select``` or ```--with-xcode-path``` flags to build it directly on your machine an alternative is using a VM with the appropriate configurations.

-In this tutorial, we're using VirtualBox 5.1.22, anything else related like XCode, JDK and freetype are already configured in the adopt-openjdk-jdk8u-build VM, so first step, downloads:
+In this tutorial, we're using **VirtualBox 5.1.22**, anything else related like XCode, JDK and freetype are already configured in the adopt-openjdk-jdk8u-build VM, so first step, downloads:

 [http://download.virtualbox.org/virtualbox/5.1.22/VirtualBox-5.1.22-115126-OSX.dmg](http://download.virtualbox.org/virtualbox/5.1.22/VirtualBox-5.1.22-115126-OSX.dmg)

 [https://goo.gl/Iw838n](https://goo.gl/Iw838n)

-# Throubleshooting
+# Troubleshooting

 Just to avoid let you going crazy, let's start with a potential issue related to boot.